PlanterApp/planter_blog/content/posts/gardening-with-kids/index.md

 alt = "My son sowing pea seeds in the garden." caption = "My son sowing pea seeds in the garden."
 +++
 One of the best things we can do as gardeners is pass along our love of gardening to our children.
-When I was a kid, my mom would let me and my two brothers pick a corner of the garden to plant cucumbers.
+When I was a kid, my mom would let me and my two brothers each pick a corner of the garden to plant cucumbers.
 As the season went along, we’d watch excitedly as our cucumbers grew and jump at the chance to harvest them (it was also a bit of competition between us siblings to see whose plants grew the most cucumbers 😉).Now that I’m grown and have my own kids “helping” me in the garden, I thought I’d share some tips that I've learned along the way.

 ### Patience: Cultivate Patience in the Garden